JuliaPlots/PlotDocs.jl/docs/src/tutorial.md

 ### Logarithmic Scale Plots

 Sometimes data needs to be plotted across orders of magnitude.
-The attributes `xscale` and `yscale` can be set to `:log10`.
+The attributes `xscale` and `yscale` can be set to `:log10` in this case.
+They can also be set to `:identity` to keep them linear-scale.
 Care should be taken to ensure that the data and limits are positive.
-In our case, `x` has to start from a positive number, and the lower y-limit cannot be 0.

 ```@example tutorial
 x = 10 .^ range(0, 4, length=100)